2i2c-org/infrastructure/docs/topic/budget-alerts.md

 to overshoot by 500% vs by 10$, our actions might be different.
 One valid action is we just adjust the forecast.
 As an organization, we need more experience with costs to figure out what the right thing to do is.
-So our current primary goal would be to work with our stakeholders and gather that texperience.
+So our current primary goal would be to work with our stakeholders and gather that experience.

 ## Where are these alerts sent?